Anti-Social Behaviour (ASB)

-The Home Office maintains that the reforms through this act which amended and revoked numerous Anti-Social Behaviour legislation are "designed to put victims at the heart of the response to Anti-Social behaviour, and give professionals the flexibility they need to deal with any given situation."
-These reforms are made in the Anti-Social Behaviour, Crime and Policing Act 2014 and all sections are now in force.
+Oadby and Wigston Borough Council are committed to tackling Anti-Social Behaviour and, along with professionals such as the Police, other Local Authorities, and Housing Providers, use this Act to manage reports of such behaviour.
+The Home Office maintains that the reforms through this Act which have amended and revoked numerous Anti-Social Behaviour legislation are "designed to put victims at the heart of the response to Anti-Social Behaviour, and give professionals the flexibility they need to deal with any given situation".

-The Act is sizeable and a detailed review is not possible.
-The following are the 'headlines' of the Act.
-To view the whole act follow the link to the Anti-Social Behaviour, Police And Crime Act For guidance on how the legislation is followed by the Police and Local Authorities follow the link to the Anti - Social Behaviour Powers Guidance (PDF Document, 880.3 Kb) issued by the Home Office.
+The following are the summarised 'headlines' of the Act which give professionals the tools to tackle Anti-Social Behaviour.
+To view the Act in full, follow the link to the Anti-Social Behaviour, Police And Crime Act.
+For guidance on how the legislation is followed by the Police and Local Authorities, follow the link to the Anti - Social Behaviour Powers Guidance (PDF Document, 880.3 Kb) issued by the Home Office.